-From these examples then, it is apparent that although the industry has certainly begun to cover more people and more types of damages than it may have in 1921, it has really only changed its language and its face.
-Profit, as in the 18th century and before, remains the industries overwhelming motive and no excuse will be left unused, or political stone unturned, on the quest to avoid payouts it deems unnecessary.
-As we move into a period of increasingly frequent and severe climate catastrophes-catastrophes which continue to dwarf social unrest in terms of property damages-it remains unclear why the industry should keep its gaze upon the past and its fist around dollars unjustly retained rather than righting historical wrongs and turning its focus to a Green New Deal, increased development of the renewable energy sector, decreased extraction and production of fossil fuels, protecting vulnerable and oppressed populations from the effects of global warming and its accelerating industries, and other measures to mitigate its exponentially increasing payouts related to such climate-driven catastrophes.
-In addition, the insurance industry could focus its gaze upon joining the Corporate Reparations movement and account for its past wrongdoing and harm inflicted upon marginalized communities.
+163 See Eric McDaniel, Weather Disasters Have Become 5 Times As Common, Thanks In Part To dwarf social unrest in terms of property damages-it remains unclear why the industry should keep its gaze upon the past and its fist around dollars unjustly retained rather than righting historical wrongs and turning its focus to a Green New Deal, increased development of the renewable energy sector, decreased extraction and production of fossil fuels, protecting vulnerable and oppressed populations from the effects of global warming and its accelerating industries, and other measures to mitigate its exponentially increasing payouts related to such climate-driven catastrophes.
+164 In addition, the insurance industry could focus its gaze upon joining the Corporate Reparations movement and account for its past wrongdoing and harm inflicted upon marginalized communities.
 The industry should step in where the courts and legislatures have thus far failed and, barring such just actions on their part, perhaps it is yet again time to consider the proposals of the 18th century that public insurance companies be established for the benefit of the public weal.
+165